 The encounters are rad.
 Obviously the Fortunate Son is, among other things, plagued by the undead, but Cordell gives us some customization and throws us some curveballs.
 Suddenly animating zombies coated with a strange oily black fungus that infects its prey with a rotting disease, A skeleton hanging from a metal rod in a surgeons lab that animates and tries to grab PCs, and what is easily the most brilliant encounter in the ship, A FUNGUS-INFECTED ZOMBIE SHARK KEPT IN A SHARK TANK FOR DISSECTION THAT BREAKS OUT IF YOU FUCK WITH IT AND SLITHERS ACROSS THE FLOOR TO EAT THE PCS.
 Meanwhile, investigation of the ship reveals most of the story.
 The Fathomer in charge of the ship teamed up with a surgical buddy after finding herself some arcane knowledge and seeking to fuse men with necromantically animated shark tissue for some nautical related purpose (An endaevour worthy of any wizard).
 The progeny of the hideous abomination still plagues the ship, in the form of “tight coils that look like wasp nests formed from by a single coiled snake.”
 They drop from the ceiling and try to bite and burrow for the spinal column.
 Fucking nightmare fuel.
 I love it.

-As soon as the Pcs board, the ship sets out for an unknown destination and arrives in two days.
+As soon as the PCs board, the ship sets out for an unknown destination and arrives in two days.
 Should the PCs survive and locate the secret room holding the ghost of the Fathomer before that, you get yourself the gib.
 Sharone the fathomer has been necromantically bound to the ship in ghost form and needs YOU! to help her hunt down the Apodalypse! that she unleashed upon the world so she may be put to rest.
 In return she tells you the location of the City of Abiding Hunger where the stone was taken.
-Amusingly, the adventure actually has the balls to make this not a railroad, provided you murder the ghost, who will attempt to possess one of the players if they refuse (though you will have to find the City of Abiding Hunger by yourself if you choose to do so).
+Amusingly, the adventure actually has the balls to make this not a railroad, and covers the possibility you simply murder the ghost (again), who will attempt to possess one of the players if they refuse (though you will have to find the City of Abiding Hunger by yourself if you choose to do so).
 As a less brutal incentive, the Apodalypse had enough humanity left to make away with the ship’s strongbox, including a magic sword!
 Zing!
-All you have to do is go underwater and penetrate its layer and not die like a chump!
+All you have to do is go underwater and penetrate its lair and not die like a chump!
 Sign me up.